 - Belvedere Elementary guidance counselors, in cooperation with our school partners, organize a Backpack Friday food program where select students received food for the weekend each Friday.

-Behavior and Goal-Directed Learning:
+Behavior and Goal-Directed Learning

 - Progressive Ongoing Feedback: Teachers will continue to provide parents with feedback on their students’ behavioral and social progress through various modes of communication including home visits, phone calls, conferences, and notes home.
 Student progress reports will continue to be sent home quarterly to document students’ growth.

-- Professional Development: Belvedere Elementary will implement the following professional development approaches for establishing positive, productive classroom culture to achieve these strategies:
+- Professional Development: Belvedere Elementary will implement the following professional development approaches for establishing a positive, productive classroom culture to achieve these strategies:

 - Responsive Classroom training for all staff.

-- Cultural Proficiency training for all staff.
+- Cultural Proficiency and anti-bias education training for all staff.

-School Readiness and Transitions:
+School Readiness and Transitions

 Preschool, kindergarten, and primary classroom programs provide important, large-scale opportunities for young children to learn and use their knowledge of literacy and math concepts.
 The following are ways in which efforts are made to provide seamless transitions from Early Childhood programs into the K-5 program: